 - "The more one fails, the more one has chances that it works."

-- "Why do simple when one can do complicated?"
+- "Why keep it simple when you can make it complicated?"

 - Flat World: Planet Gibi.

-- Floating Water: The Sailor Shadok claimed that he could reach the Earth first with his ship.
-But the sea stopped at the limits of planet Shadok so he had his crew take the water behind the ship and put it in front so the journey could continue.
+- Floating Water: The Sailor Shadok claimed that he could reach planet Gibi to steal their rocket with his ship.
+But the sea stops at the limits of planet Shadok, so he has his crew take the water behind the ship and put it in front so the journey can continue.

-- Gravity Screw: There are two sorts of Shadoks: those with feet pointing down, which live on top of the planet; and those with feet pointing up, which live on the underside.
+- There are two sorts of Shadoks: those with feet pointing down, which live on top of the planet; and those with feet pointing up, which live on the underside.
 The purpose of upside-down Shadoks is to hold the planet up with their feet; if they don't — for example, if they lie down instead of standing — the planet risks falling.

-- Hulk Speak: The Shadoks have only four words, "Ga", "Bu", "Zo" and "Meu", and a complete universe to name with just that.
-Explains why they're so incompetent, for example at space travel.
+- Hulk Speak: The Shadoks have only four words, "Ga", "Bu", "Zo" and "Meu", and a complete universe to name with just those words.
+This explains why they're so incompetent, for example at space travel.

 - I'm a Humanitarian: The Shadoks are so cruel and so stupid that they may eat each other.
 Especially the Down-Under Shadoks.

-- Limited Animation: It was in 1968.
+- Limited Animation: It was originally released in 1968.
 It was French TV, not exactly Hollywood.
-Plus, it was made with a machine prototype, the animographe, and paper offcut.
-The prototype was out of function after the first series but the following seasons kept quite the same style — it would betray the spirit of the series otherwise.
+Plus, it was made with a prototype machine, the animographe, and paper cutouts.
+The prototype stopped working after the first series but the following seasons kept a very similar style — it would betray the spirit of the series otherwise.